Transport all logs into Amazon S3 with Logging operator

 Check fluentd logs (errors with AWS credentials should be visible here):

 Check the output.
-The logs will be available in the bucket on a path
+The logs will be available in the bucket on a path like:

 If you don’t get the expected result you can find help in the troubleshooting section.